a3bd2lra7man/m7_db/README.md

 }
 ```

-then let's look at how will be with the extending
+then let's look at how it will be with the extending

 ```dart